 The best tutors will do the following to ensure your child excels in school:

-Assess your child’s strengths and weaknesses and customize a learning plan to account for each.
+- Assess your child’s strengths and weaknesses and customise a learning plan to account for each.

 English tutoring or literacy is an integral part of elementary education.
 Being a literate member of society is the key to being able to function in it effectively and procuring an excellent job.